Menorca, Spain

 Pigalle: A cute French-style bakery in Mahon old town, Pigalle is the place to fuel up with fresh pastries and bread before a day exploring the capital.

-Oysters Menorca: Nearby, you’ll find this diminutive oyster shop and bar that has a brilliant wine list, too.
+Oysters Menorca: Just opposite, you’ll find this diminutive oyster shop and bar that has a brilliant wine list, too.
 Go for a pre-dinner sharpener.

 More recommendations in our Insider Guide to Menorca.